10 Best Sites to Buy Instagram Followers (2026)

 Why you can trust HowSociable

-How we test every service before we score it.
+How we assess every service before we score it.

-How each service’s followers held up over 30 days
+How each service’s followers holds up over 30 days

 Most services can dump a follower count on day one.
 The question is how many real accounts are still following a month later, after Instagram's spam sweeps clear the empty shells.
 That surviving number is what a sponsor or auditor actually sees.

-Follower count over time, as a percentage of what was delivered.
-A service that keeps a flat line across 30 days earned its retention number.
-Services with a visible dip in the first week are why refill guarantees matter.
+Follower count over time, as a percentage of what was delivered, for the follower orders we placed and tracked in our hands-on pilot.
+A line that stays flat across 30 days earned its retention number.
+A visible dip in the first week is why refill guarantees matter.

-Methodology: we purchased the smallest comparable package from each service and logged the follower count on our test profiles at day 0 (delivery complete), day 7, 14, 21, and 30.
+Methodology: for the pilot follower orders plotted here, we bought the smallest comparable package and logged the follower count on our test profiles at day 0 (delivery complete), day 7, 14, 21, and 30.
+Only services whose follower curves we measured first-hand appear on this chart.
 The Y-axis is zoomed to the 75–100% band to make service-to-service differences visible.
 See the full methodology.

 Buyer’s guide